 At Zurich, veterans find a supportive community where they can build a promising new career.
 It starts with a toolkit Zurich created to help our hiring managers better understand how job applicants’ military experience can translate to our business.
 We’re committed to recognizing talent and providing opportunities.
-For two years running, Zurich has been named to Military Times’ Best for Vets Employers list.
+For several years running, Zurich has been named to Military Times’ Best for Vets Employers list.
 Read more about the list

 From a foxhole to Zurich

 Years ago, Michael served in the Middle East with a reservist who was a Zurich employee.
 That fateful encounter led Michael to a successful career sequel after his Air Force retirement.
 Watch the video to learn more.

 VETZ, a voluntary Employee Resource Group (ERG), helps veterans connect and thrive at Zurich.
 More than 150 Zurich employees, including veterans and their supporters, collaborate on VETZ events and initiatives at Zurich offices across the country.
 The goal is to nurture a diverse, inclusive environment that helps veterans build on their success, share experiences and become thought leaders at Zurich.
 Read more about our ERGs

 Zurich has joined over 230 employers in the Veteran Jobs Mission, whose member companies have hired more than 400,000 veterans since 2011.
 We encourage Americans who have served in the armed forces to explore new possibilities at Zurich, from office-centered jobs to more mobile positions in the field.
 Zurich’s veterans have successfully transitioned to careers in Claims, Underwriting, Risk Engineering and more.